-This authoritative but concise guide describes the most significant cultural theories of the 20th and 21st centuries and their originators, as well as the links between them and their mutual influences.
+This authoritative but concise guide describes the most significant cultural theories from the 19th to the 21st century and their originators, as well as the links between them and their mutual influences.

-Exploring ideas around what culture is, when and why cultures change over time, and whether there are any rules or principles behind culture-related phenomena and processes, for those seeking to answer questions on culture, familiarity with these topics is essential.
+This guide explores ideas around what culture is, when and why cultures change over time and whether there are any rules or principles behind culture-related phenomena and processes.
+For those seeking to answer questions on culture, familiarity with these topics is essential.
 From refugee movements caused by wars, to the ongoing demographical changes in regions of the world like sub-Saharan Africa or the Indian subcontinent, understanding the underlying mechanisms of culture-related processes has become an immediate and essential task.
-Covering everything from the processes of cultural change to counterculture and destabilisation, the book explains different ideas in clear and objective fashion and includes approaches that have been unduly neglected, but which have high explanatory value regarding culture and its phenomena.
+Covering everything from the processes of cultural change to counterculture and destabilisation, the book explains different ideas in a clear and objective fashion and includes approaches that have been unduly neglected but which have high explanatory value regarding culture and its phenomena.

-Providing readers with an up-to-date idea of what culture is, and how our understanding of it has developed over the past century, this text is the perfect companion for advanced undergraduates, postgraduates, and researchers.
+Providing readers with an up-to-date idea of what culture is, and how our understanding of it has been established over the past century, this text is the perfect companion for advanced undergraduates, postgraduates and researchers.

 1. Views from a Distance